 03.07 Reactive Inspection.
 A reactive inspection is a special inspection in response to an incident, allegation, or information obtained by NRC (e.g., report of a medical event, information obtained as a result of the issuance of a generic letter or bulletin, or other Federal agency interests).
 Reactive inspections may focus on one or several issues, and need not examine the rest of a licensee's program.
 If the reactive inspection does not cover the activities normally reviewed during a routine inspection, then it does not satisfy the requirement to inspect the licensee at the routine, established interval.

 03.08 Routine Inspection.
-Periodic, comprehensive inspections performed at a specified interval, as defined in Enclosure 1 of this Inspection Manual Chapter (IMC).
+Periodic, comprehensive inspection performed at a specified interval based on the activities authorized under the license.

 03.09 Risk Significant Radioactive Material (RSRM).
 RSRM refers to the values in

-Title 10 of the Code of Federal Regulations (10 CFR) Part 73 Appendix I and Enclosure 9: Table 1, “Quantities of Concern Threshold Limits.”
+Title 10 of the Code of Federal Regulations (10 CFR) Part 37 Appendix A, Part 73 Appendix I, and Enclosure 9: Table 1, “Quantities of Concern Threshold Limits.”
 The terms “Quantities of Concern,” “Category 1 quantities,” and “Category 2 quantities” are synonymous with RSRM.

 03.10 Security Requirements.
 Requirements mandated by regulation, Order, license condition, or other legally binding requirements for certain licensees possessing or shipping RSRM.